jonathan-plamondon/Portfolio/README.md

 # Portfolio
-This is my Portfolio, presenting the projects that I made, feel free to check it out.
+This is my Portfolio, presenting the projects that I made, see the result at jplamondon.com